icinganalysis/icinganalysis.github.io/content/airfoil impingement drop distribution.md

 equivalent cylinder, for a small range in drop sizes.
 Such a comparison is made in figure 10, where the airfoil was used as the basis for comparison.
-For area of impingement, the equivalent cylinder can be used without much error to a drop—size diameter of aproximately 20 microns.
+For area of impingement, the equivalent cylinder can be used without much error to a drop—size diameter of approximately 20 microns.
 However, for rate of impingement, appreciable difference is not encountered until drop diameters are above 3O microns.
 It is of interest to note that meteorological data obtained in flight